boazsegev/iodine/README.md

     This one is a simple binary tree with a Ruby GC callback.
 Remember to initialize the Registry (`Registry.init(owner)`) so it's "owned" by some Ruby-land object, this allows it to bridge the two worlds for the GC's mark and sweep.

-    I'm attaching it to one of Iodine's library classes, just in-case someone adopts my code and decides the registry should be owned by the global Object class.
+    I'm attaching it to one of iodine's library classes, just in-case someone adopts my code and decides the registry should be owned by the global Object class.

 * I was using a POSIX thread pool library ([`libasync.h`](https://github.com/boazsegev/facil.io/blob/master/lib/libasync.c)) until I realized how many issues Ruby has with non-Ruby threads...
 So now there's a Ruby-thread port for this library at ([`rb-libasync.h`](https://github.com/boazsegev/iodine/blob/master/ext/iodine/rb-libasync.h)).